frankie989/rsschool-cv/cv.md

 I have received several awards in my life.
 I graduated from a technical school with a degree in maintenance and repair of cars and a university with a degree in Economics and Enterprise Management.

-For about 5 years he worked as a shop mechanic in a managerial position.
-In my subordination there were 5 divisions with a total number of more than 100 people.
+For about 5 years I worked as a shop mechanic in a managerial position.
+There were 5 divisions with a total number of more than 100 people under my command.

 I have organized a logistics company and have been doing business for 4 years.
 As a director, I built a sales department and a logistics department.
 He sold the company in September 2020.
 The company has been functioning up to the present time.